 Use a pencil and level to mark out a plumb line.
 This is a straight vertical line that will guide how your sheets of wallpaper get placed.
 Since houses shift, walls usually aren’t perfectly square, but your wallpaper can be if you follow your plumb line.

-(Note: This is less important for Sputnik style wallpaper and more important for wallpaper with a geometric or striped pattern that needs to stay level across your room.
+(Note: This is less important for the Sputnik style wallpaper I used and more important for wallpaper with a geometric or striped pattern that needs to stay level across your room.
 Another reason to love that fun mid-century starburst style!)

 2. Cut New Sheet

 Cut a sheet of wallpaper to the height of the wall plus an extra two inches on the top and bottom for wiggle room.
 For the first sheet, start with the wall next to your plumb line.
 For the remaining sheets, line up the pattern before you decide where to cut.

 Soak the sheet in your water tub for 10 seconds, or whatever time your specific wallpaper brand requires.
 If your sheet is longer than your tub you can “book” it—gently fold the glue sides together without creasing, and then set it in the water, making sure all sections get soaked.

 Remove your sheet from the water, let the excess water drip off and then place your sheet on the wall.
 For the first sheet, you’ll line up with your plumb line.
 For the rest of the sheets, you’ll line up with the pattern of the adjacent sheet.